swissup/swissup.github.io/m1/extensions/testimonials/index.md

 - Customize testimonials submit form layout, select fields which can be filled by the user and set up Thanks message for testimonial submit
 - Notify administrator by email when new testimonial was posted
+- Disallow guests to submit testimonials
+- Import testimonials from product reviews

 ## Settings